pdxrconf/pdxrconf.github.io/content/pages/faq_speaker.md

 <br>

 # Presentation guidelines
+### Prior to the conf

+* Please upload your presentation by end of day August 16.
+* We request that you upload both the original format and a PDF just in case technical issues arise.
+* If you have a live demo or other presentation that you must present directly from your computer, please see an organizer during registration or the break prior to your session to verify setup.

 ### Making inclusive and accessible slides

 * Use clear, easy to read fonts like Arial, Calibri, or Verdana.
 Make sure the font size is large enough (at least 18pt for main body text).